Focus on Rockefeller Center Festivities

 Take a deep dive into 80 years of history, architecture, and art deco on the guided Rockefeller Center Tour.
 Or join a new, interactive version of The Tour at NBC Studios at 30 Rock where you get to make your own mini production.

 At Rockefeller Center’s Sixth Avenue border, Radio City Music Hall is the art deco palace that’s home to the world famous 36-member Rockettes dance team.
-From Nov.
-10, 2017 until Jan.
-1, 2018 the “Christmas Spectacular” features sparkly costumes, real life toy soldiers, snowflakes, and Santa Claus.
+From November until January, the “Christmas Spectacular” features sparkly costumes, real life toy soldiers, snowflakes and Santa Claus.

 Ask us anything about the holidays in our wonderful neighborhood.
 We think of Rockefeller Center as our neighbor.
-After all, it’s only eight short blocks’ walk along Fifth Avenue from The Sherry-Netherland's concierge help you plan a festive getaway to New York City this season.
+After all, it’s only an eight short blocks’ walk from our Fifth Avenue Hotel.
+Let The Sherry-Netherland's concierge help you plan a festive getaway to New York City this season.